robotframework-thailand/robotframework-jsonlibrary/README.md

 This library can help you to add, get, update and delete your JSON object.
 So it's very useful in case that you have a very large JSON object.

+# Notes

+Please note this library is a bridge between the Robot Framework and the parser jsonpath-ng.
+Hence, issues related to parsing should be raised on https://github.com/h2non/jsonpath-ng

+Starting with version 0.4, Python2 support is dropped as Python2 reached end of life on 1st of January 2020.

 # Usage

 Install robotframework-jsonlibrary via ``pip`` command
 ```bash
 pip install -U robotframework-jsonlibrary
 ```

 # Example Test Case

 *** Settings ***  |                     |                  |            |                  |